eng3844f17/eng3844f17.github.io/_schedule/schedule.md

           desc: 'Introduce the next project + Begin analysis of data.'
           readings: [ '<a href="/projects/p2-visuals/">Visualization project</a> page' ]
           assign: [ 'Data spreadsheet due via Canvas submission' ]
+          other: [ 'A portion of class will also introduce some basic organizational strategies to help you analyze your data.' ]
       wed:
         - date: 2017-09-27
           desc: 'Learn about basic data visualization conventions'
-          readings: [ 'Kirk, A. (2016). <cite>Data visualisation: A handbook for data driven design</cite>.
+          readings: [ 'Continue your analysis work.', 'Kirk, A. (2016). <cite>Data visualisation: A handbook for data driven design</cite>.
 London: SAGE Publications, pp. 151-211.' ]
           assign: [ 'Pay close attention to Kirk&#39;s different types of charts (CHRTS).
 Figure out what CHRTS convention align with your data set.
-Choose 1 chart type and bring a list of 6-10 reasons (claims with evidence) that support your decision.' ]
+Based on what you know about patterns in your data thus far, choose 1 chart type and bring a list of 6-10 reasons (claims with evidence) that support your decision.' ]
+          other: [ 'Bring your data set to class and prepare to share a short 2-3 minute rationale for a partner to share.' ]
       fri:
         - date: 2017-09-29
-          desc: 'Peer review of draft visualization'
+          desc: 'Continued data + visualization convention work'
+          readings: [ 'Excerpts from Lupi, G. and Posavec, S. (2016). <cite>Dear Data</cite>.
+New York, NY: Princeton Architectural Press.', 'Continue your analysis work.' ]
+          assign: [ 'Review and analyze how Lupi and Posavec employ some of the conventions that Kirk discusses.' ]
+          other: [ 'Bring your data set / notes to class and consider how you will draft an initial sketch of your data.' ]

+    - num: 6
+      wkh: 'Data Visualizations, SVGs, &amp; Inkscape'
+      mon:
+        - date: 2017-10-02
+          desc: 'Drafted hand-drawn visualization due'
-          readings: [ 'None.' ]
+          readings: [ 'Continue your data analysis work.' ]
-          assign: [ 'Bring a complete first draft (hand-drawn) version of your data visualization.
-We will be conducting a round of peer reviews within your respective dataviz groups.' ]
+          assign: [ 'Bring a complete first draft, hand-drawn version of your data visualization to class.' ]
+          other: [ 'In class, we will take time to have at least 2 peers interpret your dataviz, then prepare feedback for you to consider.' ]
+      wed:
+        - date: 2017-10-04
+          desc: 'What are SVGs?'
+          readings: [ 'Lynda.com videos TBA.' ]
+          assign: [ 'TBA' ]
+      fri:
+        - date: 2017-10-06
+          desc: 'Inkscape basics'
+          readings: [ 'Lynda.com tutorials TBA.' ]
+          assign: [ 'TBA' ]

+    - num: 7
+      wkh: 'Inkscape Studio Week'
+      mon:
+        - date: 2017-10-09
+          desc: 'SVG semantics'
+          assign: [ 'Continue your SVG work in Inkscape.' ]
+          other: [ 'Come prepared to bring your laptop to work on your data visualization in Inkscape.
+I will field questions throughout class.' ]
+      wed:
+        - date: 2017-10-11
+          desc: 'Inkscape tips'
+          assign: [ 'Continue your SVG work in Inkscape.' ]
+          other: [ 'Come prepared to bring your laptop to work on your data visualization in Inkscape.
+I will field questions throughout class.' ]
+      fri:
+        - date: 2017-10-13
+          desc: 'No Class: Fall Break'
 ---

 - num: 2